ask-elxr/Elxr-avatar/replit.md

 # Overview

-This is a full-stack AI avatar chat platform featuring 3 unique avatars (Mark Kohl, Sarah Chen, Dr. James Rivera), each with distinct personalities and specialized Pinecone knowledge bases.
-Built with HeyGen's streaming avatar SDK, Claude Sonnet 4 AI, and real-time Google web search.
-The platform offers 5-minute demo sessions for each avatar, with optional sign-in for unlimited access and long-term memory via Mem0 API.
+This is a full-stack AI avatar chat platform that combines HeyGen's streaming avatar technology with Claude Sonnet 4 AI and real-time Google web search.
+The application features a React-based frontend with a Node.js/Express backend, allowing users to have intelligent conversations with the Mark Kohl personality-driven avatar that accesses both a comprehensive Pinecone knowledge base and current web information.

 # User Preferences